 Essential Ingredients for the Perfect Casserole

-- Cinnamon Rolls: 2 cans of refrigerated cinnamon rolls (such as Pillsbury), cut into bite-sized pieces.
+- Cinnamon Rolls: 2 cans refrigerated cinnamon rolls (Pillsbury-style or any similar brand), cut into bite-sized pieces

-- Vanilla Extract: 1 teaspoon to add warmth and depth to the flavor.
+- Vanilla Extract: 1 teaspoon for warmth and depth

-- Ground Cinnamon: Add 1 teaspoon to infuse the dish with warm, sweet cinnamon flavor.
+- Ground Cinnamon: 1 teaspoon to boost that cozy cinnamon flavor

-- Maple Syrup: ¼ cup to sweeten the egg mixture naturally.
+- Maple Syrup: ¼ cup to sweeten the custard naturally

-- Butter: 2 tablespoons melted, to grease the casserole dish and add flavor.
+- Butter: 2 tablespoons melted, to grease the dish and add flavor

-These ingredients come together to create a breakfast casserole that is fluffy, sweet, and bursting with that classic cinnamon roll flavor.
-You can also swap in brioche bread pieces or add a sprinkle of cinnamon sugar if you want even more texture and flavor.
+These ingredients come together to create a breakfast casserole that is fluffy, sweet, and full of classic cinnamon roll flavor.
+If you want a different base with bread, you can swap in brioche or challah cubes (see Tips & Variations) while keeping the same custard and cinnamon profile.

 How to Make Cinnamon Roll French Toast Casserole